Estimate Time8 min

 "While you were working and putting money into a retirement account, that money was growing tax-deferred," says Monte Warren, an analyst for wealth management and experience at Fidelity.
 "The IRS doesn't let you hold onto that benefit forever.
 Eventually, you must start taking money out of the account, paying taxes on any pre-tax contributions and earnings."

-People are often confused about some of the essentials governing RMDs, and one of the most common points of misunderstanding is that IRA holders must be proactive about the process.
+People are often confused about some of the essentials governing RMDs.
+In case you are an IRA holder, it is important to be proactive about the process.
 IRA plan custodians may send you notices about RMD deadlines, or allow you to set up automatic withdrawals for RMDs, but generally you're in charge of setting everything up.
-Note: Employer workplace plans operate somewhat differently and may send RMDs in accordance with plan rules.

 That said, with a little preparation, the process can go smoothly, and you'll soon be in the driver's seat.
+Below are answers to some of the most common questions.

 Fidelity Viewpoints